Tapestry technique is my key to self-expression, sensitivity of colour shades and richness of textile materials.

 My artworks are derived from my own small-size sketches.
 The sketch is small, because I want to make decisions in textile material.
 Because I weave from the backside, a cartoon of right size, where are the outlines of the shapes, is important.
 I draw it at first from the right side and then from the opposite side.

 I start design with photos of my own or from internet photos.
 I have worked with the theme of forests and rays of light lately.

 My works have been mostly aesthetic, but I have taken a new challenge with my new serie of World of Contrasts.
 I want to speak out with my works, but I want to drape the message with beauty and calmness.

 The World of Contrasts I is about population density and privacy.
 Contrasts II is about richness.
-There are three pines from our neighbour garden with beautiful evening sunshine over the normal house.
+There are three pines with beautiful evening sunshine over the normal house.
 As contrast there is the Cathedral of San Marco from Venice with gold and glorious paintings and sculptures, which offer pleasure for tourists and holy experience for religious persons.

 World of Contrasts III is about importance of biodiversity.
 We are missing rich, old primeval forests in north and south, because of huge palm oil plantation or forestry of only one kind of trees.
-The newest, the fourth of the serie is about desertification.
-I got grants to continue with this serie from Arts Promotion Center Finland and Foundation of Finnish Culture.
+I also make viewers to think how privileged it is to enjoy the snowy landscape and clean sea.